christopherdacc/Projet_EEA0601/README.md

       On a continuer l'affichage du menu et differente options du menu avec des if et else if.
       On a réessayer d'implenter les structures Menu, MenuItem et MenuValue maus on a toujours pas réussi.
       On a essayer d'ajouter le keybord->upstate=2 pour une appuie de 2s sur le bouton rouger, mais on a pas réussi.

+* To do: try using macros to simplify and reduce memory usage.